 — Akina, grade 9

-Every month our sister, the School Coordinator comes to see us and helps in all the steps including the letter writing.
+Every month our sister, the Coordinating Mentor comes to see us and helps in all the steps including the letter writing.
 So I do not feel lonely.
 I do not feel my mother’s absence.
 I can do everything without fear.
-LSF helped to take my life into a bright future.
-Now I can fight with anything.
+LSF helped take my life into a bright future.
+Now I can fight for anything.
 I don’t want to live my life in violence.
-I learnt to fight against violence.
+I learned to fight against violence.

 This program simultaneously builds their leadership skills and also provides Little Sisters with the role models they all too often lack.
-School Coordinators are visible proof to younger girls (not to mention their families and communities) that hardworking girls from disadvantaged backgrounds can do amazing things if given the opportunity.
+Coordinating Mentors are visible proof to younger girls (not to mention their families and communities) that hardworking girls from disadvantaged backgrounds can do amazing things if given the opportunity.

 Bindhaya is the first girl who inspired Trevor and Usha to start the LSF so that other Nepali underprivileged girls like her can get an education.
 Bindhaya was born in 1987 in a poor family in Kathmandu.
 Bindhaya had a dream of going to school with a book bag, wearing school uniform and shoes.
 LSF started supporting Bindhaya when she was in 6th grade in 1998.
 She passed SLC scoring 63.75% and did three years Bachelors in Nursing scoring 77.81%.
 She graduated from our program in 2005 and is a nurse at Nepal’s top hospital.